manticoresoftware/manticoresearch/manual/Data_creation_and_modification/Adding_data_from_external_storages/Fetching_from_databases/Database_connection.md

 ## sql_pass

 The user password to use when connecting.
-If the password includes `#` (which can be used to add comments in the configuration file) you can escape it with `\`.
+If the password includes `#` (which can be used to add comments in the configuration file), you can escape it with `\`.

 ## sql_sock

 UNIX socket name to connect to for local database servers.
-Note that it depends on `sql_host` setting whether this value will actually be used.
+Note that it depends on the `sql_host` setting whether this value will actually be used.

 ```ini
 sql_sock = /var/lib/mysql/mysql.sock